 - Plan any changes way in advance

-Predictability and transparency are key when meetups happen across time zones.
+Predictability and transparency are key when daily standups happen across time zones.
 Your team should know where to expect a meeting so they can prepare in advance and show up on time.

 Not every sync-up has to be an actual meeting.
 Sometimes, you can replace a 15-minute video conference with an equally productive chat session.